WillowInc/opendigitaltwins-building/Samples/03-HVAC.md

 ## Chilled Beam

-Chilled Beams are a type of terminal unit located in a ceiling that receive chilled water too cool a space.
+Chilled Beams are a type of terminal unit located in a ceiling that receive chilled water to cool a space.
 Passive chilled beams use natural convection to provide conditioning to the space whereas active chilled beams have a primary air supply which forces the air into the space.
+Active chilled beams may also receive hot water to enable heating a space.

 ### Active Chilled Beam